jakosz/wiki-tools/README.md

 ### wiki-tools

 Scripts for processing Wikipedia data dumps

+**Warning**: this is a work in progress, poorly documented and not much tested.
+Someday I'll integrate these scripts into more high-level tools and document them properly.

 ---